crys-cross/ethernaut-attacks/README.md

 ### 2 - Fallback
 #### PROBLEM:
-- In this level, the player needs to get the password to submit with authenticate() in order to pass this level.
+- Claim ownership of the contract and drain its balance to zero.

 #### SOLUTION:
 - Change the Fallback level address to your instance.
 Run attackFallback.ts with (yarn hardhat scripts/attackFallback.ts --network goerli) to run it in goerli network and wait for it to pass.